akvo/akvo-flow-docs/docs/topicupdated/dashboard/AdminWizard.rst

 -	Run survey reports.
 -	Import and export survey data.

-To access Admin Wizard:
+**To access Admin Wizard:**

 1. Log on to your organization’s FLOW Dashboard (http://flowakvo.appspot.com/Dashboard.html) using your Google Account username and password.
 FLOW opens on the Dashboard home page.
-On the top panel, click on the Data Managers tab.
+On the top panel, click on the **Data Managers** tab.

-2. From the Data Managers drop-down menu, select Admin Wizard.
+2. From the Data Managers drop-down menu, select **Admin Wizard**.

-3. This opens the Administration Home page.
+3. This opens the **Administration Home** page.
 All administrative options available are displayed along with a brief description of the tasks you can perform with each.